To learn more about the why, check out The Fall of Fan Patronage.

 - Creators issue unique personal cryptocurrencies backed by products and/or services which makes it spendable.

 - Patrons collect tokens to redeem it for services and/or exclusive privileges, acquire social status, and invest in promising Creators.

-A complementary cryptocurrency called Patronage Tokens as a currency of exchange, creating niche economic ecosystems and communities.
+The market uses a ‘complementary currency’ called Patronage Tokens as the currency of exchange, creating tokenized economies and communities.

 Let’s learn about the Patronage Markets concept and how it works.

 Subscribe to my newsletter so you don't miss new content.